MBZUAI-IFM/WR-Arena/README.md

 ### Dataset

 `datasets/smoothness_eval/samples.json` contains 100 photorealistic outdoor scenes, each with a 10-round sequential prompt list.
-Reference images are not bundled — set `IMAGE_ROOT` in the generation scripts to point to your local copy of the WorldScore-Dataset.
+A small subset of reference images is uploaded — set `IMAGE_ROOT` in the generation scripts to point to your local copy of the WorldScore-Dataset.

 ### Setup: Download SEA-RAFT Checkpoint